My Power of Attorney Campaign

 • engaging with the Facebook page (www.facebook.com/starttalkingpoa).

-How will the campaign be advertised?
+How will the campaign reach audiences?

 What will the impact of the campaign be?